 Dr. Daniel Schumacher

 Daniel received his Ph.D. in Modern History from the University of Konstanz in Germany.
-He has conducted extensive research on the transnational commemoration of war and conflict and its relationship with the forces of 20th-century decolonization and globalization, specifically in Hong Kong and Singapore.
-During his time at Konstanz, Daniel worked at the University’s Centre of Excellence "Cultural Foundations of Social Integration" and was a key investigator and coordinator of the British Academy-sponsored "Writing the War in Asia Network".
-Before joining the History Department at the University of Essex in 2014, he was a DAAD Postdoctoral Research Fellow at the University of Hong Kong.
+He has conducted extensive research on the transnational commemoration of war and conflict in Asia and its relationship with 20th-century decolonization and globalization processes, specifically in Hong Kong and Singapore.
+During his time at Konstanz, Daniel worked at the University’s Centre of Excellence "Cultural Foundations of Social Integration" and was a key investigator of the British Academy-sponsored "Writing the War in Asia Network".
+Before joining the University of Essex in 2014 to coordinate WARMAP, he was a DAAD Postdoctoral Research Fellow at the University of Hong Kong.
 Currently, Daniel divides his time between doing research in the UK, teaching in Germany, and advising education companies in China.

 Professor Edward Vickers